 In response to a request, this page explains how to define a small category using SEAR as foundations.
-Note that, while SEAR speaks no evil in that one cannot compare arbitrary sets for equality, it has no provision for small types with no notion of equality.
-Thus we will be formalising small strict categories, and it will be possible to say evil things about them.
+Note that, while SEAR respects the principle of equivalence in that one cannot compare arbitrary sets for equality, it has no provision for small types with no notion of equality.
+Thus we will be formalising small strict categories, and it will be possible to make statemens about them that do not respect the principle of equivalence.

 We call these two interpretations the ‘large universe’ and ‘small universe’ interpretations.